khatiba/Behavioral-Cloning-Project/README.md

 * `model.h5` contains all of the weights of the model.

+* `autonomous-run.mp4` video of autonomous run on track 1.

 ### Run the simulation

 First setup your environment with the udacity term-1 starter kit and also install Keras 2.x.
 The model was trained on the latest version of Keras, but the starter kit uses 1.x.